Job 32

 - 1 Corinthians 1:27God hath chosen the foolish things of the world to confound the wise.The same pattern: God's wisdom bypasses human seniority.

-- Psalm 119:100I understand more than the ancients, because I keep thy precepts.Understanding drawn from God’s word, not merely from age.
+- Psalm 119:100I understand more than the ancients, because I keep thy precepts.Understanding drawn from God's word, available to young and old alike.

 I Am Full of Matter